VbaCompiler

 Protect VBA code with VbaCompiler for Excel

 VbaCompiler for Excel is VBA code protection software for Microsoft Excel.
 It converts the VBA source code to C language code and then compiles it into native Windows DLL.
-The efficiency of the VBA protection is the same as manual conversion of VBA to C/C++ language that was discussed above, but without the main drawbacks of the manual VBA to C/C++ conversion approach.
+The efficiency of the VBA protection is the same as manual conversion to C/C++.
+However, it avoids the main drawbacks of manual conversion.
 VBA compiler converts VBA code to DLL automatically, without the participation of a developer in the process.
-You do not need to have any knowledge of C or C++ languages in order to use VBA compiler.

 This means that the main drawback of the high cost of manual VBA to C/C++ conversion is eliminated.